Cisco Talos warns about malicious cryptocurrency mining attacks

 Cisco Talos has observed botnets consisting of millions of infected systems, which could in theory be leveraged to generate more than $100 million per year.
 And as long as users are clueless, that would turn into recurring revenue for the cryptocurrency thieves.

 The report shows how quickly the threats from hackers are evolving.
 A couple of years ago, hackers used the anonymity of Bitcoin to launch ransomware attacks that couldn’t be easily traced.
-Now that cryptocurrencies such as Bitcoin have exploded in value, they’re switching tactics again to make money from the exponential growth.
+Now that cryptocurrencies such as Bitcoin have exploded in value, these hackers are switching tactics again to make money from the exponential growth.

 “Over the past several months, Talos has observed a marked increase in the volume of cryptocurrency mining software being maliciously delivered to victims,” the report said.